-I arrived at the facility and met the Mr. Chris Tynan, who is the vice president of the company.
+I arrived at the facility and met Mr. Chris Tynan, who is the vice president of the company.
 Mr. Tynan explained the process and the history of the company before we observed the process.
 The company moved to this location in 1984, although the company began operation at a different location at an earlier time.
 Since the last inspection, no equipment has been removed or added to the process.
 The work load has increased since my last inspection, most likely because similar facilities have ceased operating.

-I explained that the main purpose of my inspection was determine if the facility was subjected to 40 CFR subpart ZZZZZ.
+I explained that the main purpose of my inspection was determine if the facility was subjected to 63 subpart ZZZZZZ.
 I asked Mr. Tynan for the potential to emit calculation for the facility.
 This information will help me to determine the size of the facility and actions need to be done to ensure compliance with this regulation.
-As of September 22, 2017, I have not received the requested calculations.
+I also sent Mr. Tynan a flowchart to help determine if the facility is subject to this regulation.
+Mr. Tynan responded that he did not believe that the facility was subject based on the materials used.
+The flowchart and response are attached to this report.